abipalli/semioverse/README.md

 # Install

-[!]
-A default Card Casting Interface is still under construction, so this installation doesnt yet present anything interesting asides from networking. [!]
+*[!]
+A default Card Casting Interface is still under construction, so this installation doesnt yet present anything interesting asides from Hyperswarm networking.*

 In the future distributed networking will occur in the browser with no need for installation.
 Currently however, using hyperswarm requires us to run locally using node.